4.12 Evaluation of Faculty

 2. Scholarship and/or appropriate professional activity beyond the terminal degree (see Faculty Handbook section 4.12.2.2); and

-3. Service in various combinations provided to the planning unit, school, College, profession, or community (see Faculty Handbook Sections 4.12.2.3.1-4).
+3. Service in various combinations provided to the department, school, College, profession, or community (see Faculty Handbook Sections 4.12.2.3.1-4).
 Service may be contingent upon opportunity/eligibility.

 • The formal mid-point review of a faculty member who comes to the College with credit for prior experience must show evidence of: